Why is the DSM Important?

 for collecting diagnostic data to produce statistic information for governmental agencies, private insurance companies and for the

 World Health Organization.
 The DSM code for Selective Mutism is 313.23.
-It has been coordinated with Mental and Behavioral
+It has been coordinated with the Mental and Behavioral

 Health.
 The official code for Selective Mutism in the ICD is F94.0.
 It is important to note that the DSM intent is to act as the first